 These bubblers hook to the main hose with a small length of tubing.
 They’re simple to install and reposition, and pressure adjustments are easy to make at any time.
 The bubblers’ heads screw in or out to throttle the water flow.

-What to Consider When Buying a Drip Irrigation System
+What to Consider When Choosing a Drip Irrigation System

 Now that you’re familiar with the different types of systems and emitters, you can focus on creating your garden’s ideal system.
 The size and type of garden, along with the type of soil and other factors, are worth noting and planning for.
 Here are some factors to keep in mind when buying a drip irrigation system.